Why can’t GMBill.com charge my card?

 You’ll need to pay-down your credit card, then tell us to charge your card again (or, add a different credit card in GMB).

 Use the phone number on the back of the credit card, and ask to allow charges from GMBill.com – they should be able to look at recent attempts to charge your card, and see the line items from GMBill.com they rejected.
-They will also be able to see the reason for rejection (usually, some sort of over-sensitive security protection).
+They will also be able to see the reason for rejection (usually, some sort of over-sensitive fraud protection).

 Let the operator know the charge from GMBill.com is all good, and – if you wish – to allow charges from GMB in the future (or you might have to call them up again!).